firasuke/awesome-systemd/README.md

 POSIX regular expression support
 - [socklog](https://smarden.org/socklog/): A small and secure replacement for syslogd
+- [socklog-s6](https://github.com/just-containers/socklog): A fork of socklog
+that uses skalibs
 - [stumpless](https://github.com/goatshriek/stumpless): A C logging library
 built for high performance and a rich feature set
 - [sysklogd](https://github.com/troglobit/sysklogd): A BSD syslog daemon with